thiagokokada/routers-fw/openwrt-for-breed/README.md

   in Luci or using `sysupgrade` command.
 So every time you need to flash an new image you need to use the `openwrt_for_breed.sh` and flash it using Breed.
-  At least there is an option in Breed to keep the current settings (unmark the last tick box on the firmware flash screen).
-Just keep in mind that this is **untested** if it actually works
+  At least there is an option in Breed to keep the current settings (unmark the last tick box on the firmware flash screen; this is **untested** but even if it doesn't work it shouldn't brick your device, so it is worth a try)

 ## Credits